300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Title Tommy Shelby’s solely sister.

-- Which conflict have the Peaky Blinders returned from in season 1?
+- Which battle have the Peaky Blinders returned from in season 1?

 - Which space of Birmingham is the present set?